Back Home

 EGGS

-The egg, one of life original shapes, is not only a space endowed with remarkable mathematical features, it is also a shape bringing peace and harmony to mind.
+The egg, one of life original shapes, is not only a volume endowed with remarkable mathematical features, it is also a shape bringing peace and harmony to mind.

 This contrast is what the artist tries to put forward through these huge exotic and colored eggs.